dwarvesf/WeAreHiring/open-positions/Intern.md

 - Know your needs and your career path
 - Should have the [**same DNA**](https://github.com/dwarvesf/WeAreHiring/blob/master/README.md#our-core-values)
-- We do agile
-- Mac or Linux
 - Want to make world class products.
-All the outcomes must be world class.
+All the outcomes must be world class. _Attitude can win all_
 - Lifetime contributor
+- We do agile.
+Beside that we may teach you something else (Lean?
+Kanban?)
+- Mac or Linux

 ## How to be a mining intern?

 We build innovative apps for startup.
 You have to prove that you own the platform or can/want to own the platform one day.
 Honestly, we don't really care about your level of formal education, math skill, and so on.
-We want to see that you know the shit.
+We want to see that you can contribute something.

+Send us your _**short CV or any similar piece of infos**_ at team@dwarvesf.com with Subject: [**[Intern Miner] Be an awesome dwarf!**](mailto:team@dwarvesf.com?subject=[Intern Miner] Be an awesome dwarf!).
 Please fill in the information, prepare for the talk and show us what you can do.